About

 Scott Petrichko

-Co-founder | Creative
+Co-founder | Design

 Scott’s varied experience includes creative agencies and brands.
 His expertise ranges from environmental design, to brand identity, to conceptual campaigns.
 Formally trained in industrial and graphic design, Scott’s informal training includes working at his father’s construction company; launching a snowboard manufacturing brand; making a full-scale model of a pigeon; launching a tech institute in Maine; and competing in the country’s largest fly fishing tournament.
 He owns a closet full of Made in USA products and trains almost daily at crossfit.
 Scott leads the creative charge for Outerface.